SSC-HoCgroup/miniproject-devlog/README.md

 When you run into errors (which happens to *everyone*, regardless of skill level), it's important to **stop coding and read these errors carefully**.
 Ruby on Rails (or "RoR") has very descriptive and human-friendly error messages, which are designed to inform you (the developer) about problems RoR has encountered while trying to run your code.

 It's tempting for new developers to try to fix errors as quickly as possible so they can get back to the fun part (coding!).
-However, it won't help you learn *why* an error occurred if you simply apply some one else's fix to the problem.
+However, it won't help you learn *why* an error occurred if you simply apply someone else's fix to the problem or try to fix it too quickly.

-**It's just as important to figure out *why* you're getting an error as it is to fix it**.
+**It's just as important to figure out *why* you're getting an error as it is to fix the error**.
 After all, we're here to learn!

 ##### Pro-Tip #2: Make Notes of Changes/Fixes You Make

 When you fix errors and "bugs", remember to **make notes of any fixes you make**.
-It's easy to lose track of the changes you've made after you apply more than 3 or 4 fixes.
-You may have made a mistake early on that's stopping the fix from working.
+It's easy to lose track of the changes you've made after 3 - 4 error fixes, or changes that are made over the course of several days/weeks.

 **Take notes of which changes you've made** to make it easier for you (and anyone helping you) to track down where the problem actually lies.